pokusew/fel-corpus-viz/README.md

-# fel-corpus-viz
+# Document Corpus Visualization

-Visualization of a document corpus using D3.js
+An app for visualization of document corpora (collections) using D3.js

 👉 Available online at [pokusew-corpus-viz.netlify.app](https://pokusew-corpus-viz.netlify.app/)

 The code is written in **[TypeScript]**, **[D3.js]** and **[React.js]**.
 See more in the [Architecture](#architecture) section.

-🚧 **Note:** This is work in progress.
+**Note:** The initial version is finished! 🚀
+**Next steps:** Finish documentation 📖 and refactor 🧹 some parts of the code.

 ## Content